Paula Comendador: International career

-Pau was called up for round 2 of the UEFA Under-19 Euros qualifiers, she scored a first half hattrick in matchday 2 in an eventual 4-0 win over Scotland.
+Pau was called up for round 2 of the UEFA Under-19 Euros qualifiers, she scored a first half hattrick in matchday 2 in an eventual 4–0 win over Scotland.

-Pau was called up by Javier Lerga for the 2025 Under-19 Euros, she started every match except the opening match vs Portugal which they ended up winning 2-0, they went on to beat France 4-0 in the final and retained the title for the 4th consecutive time, She assisted once in the tournament vs Italy.
+Pau was called up by Javier Lerga for the 2025 Under-19 Euros, she started every match except the opening match vs Portugal which they ended up winning 2–0, they went on to beat France 4–0 in the final and retained the title for the 4th consecutive time, She assisted once in the tournament vs Italy.

+Pau was omitted from Spain's final list for the 2026 UEFA Women's Under-19 Championships.